djordjevic-milan/sample-task/README.md

 > [!NOTE]
 > Because ingress is a part of helm deployment as well, we can find `./helm/ssl` directory.
 There we have only certificates and `secret-tls.yaml` which we have to deploy manually, or via ArgoCD in order for helm deployment ingress to work.

+> [!INFO]
+> Templates are created manually just for application and ingress.
+DB, network policies and ingress tls secret needs to be deployed via k8s manifests.

 In order for helm deployment to work __release name must be `react-app`__.
 Because of different app name, basic network policies are also different.

+Now we can deploy app with ArgoCD or `helm upgrade --install react-app . -f values.yaml -n react-app`

+Let's check custom templates quickly:

+***configMap.yaml***

+This template will iterate over `Values.services.env` and create config maps dependinf on number of services (backend, frontend) and quote it's value.

+***ingress.yaml***

+This template will check if ingress is enabled, `{{- if .Values.ingress.enabled }}` and if true